rollup/rollup/docs/05-plugins.md

 #### `transform`
 Type: `(code: string, id: string) => string | { code: string, map?: string | SourceMap, ast? : ESTree.Program } | null | Promise<...>`

 Can be used to transform individual modules.
+Note that in watch mode, the result of this hook is cached when rebuilding and the hook is only triggered again for a module `id` if either the `code` of the module has changed or a file has changed that was added via `this.addWatchFile` the last time the hook was triggered for this module.

 #### `watchChange`
 Type: `(id: string) => void`